 VA Disability Attorney and Product Liability Lawyer investigating military hearing loss injuries due to 3M combat earplug defects

-Class action and personal injury lawsuits are being filed against 3M company for their failure to warn military veterans of 3M combat earplug defects that can lead to hearing loss and tinnitus.
-Veterans have suffered injuries and can hold 3M liable for their negligence and combat earplug design defects.
+Class action and personal injury lawsuits are being filed against 3M company for their failure to warn military veterans of 3M combat earplug defects that can allegedly lead to hearing loss and tinnitus.

 The 3M Company has already agreed to pay more than $9 million to settle allegations of supplying the U.S. military with ineffective earplugs that may have caused hearing loss and tinnitus.
 The 3M settlement centered on the 3M CAEv2 dual-ended combat arms earplugs.

-Joe Lyon is an experienced VA Disability Lawyer and Product Liability Attorney investigating injury claims from plaintiffs who may have used 3M’s defective earplugs.
+Joe Lyon is an experienced VA claims and Product Liability Attorney investigating injury claims from plaintiffs who may have used 3M’s defective earplugs.

 The Lyon Firm is proud to represent injured veterans in hearing loss VA disability claims, as well as in class action product liability lawsuits against 3M for failing to provide effective safety equipment to those serving in America’s armed forces.